-Further details on the project AusCann is to undertake with Murdoch University are provided in Section 4.6(a).
+Further details on the project AusCann is to undertake with Murdoch University are provided in Section 4.4(a).

-AusCann intends to enter into a breeding collaboration with Spanish plant breeding company Phytoplant Research SL (Phytoplant) to develop high yielding strains with desired medical chemotypes which also display environmental compatibility with Australian conditions.
-These chemotypes developed under the breeding collaboration are to be jointly owned by AusCann and Phytoplant.
+AusCann will enter into a breeding collaboration with Spanish plant breeding company Phytoplant Research SL to develop high yielding strains with desired medical chemotypes which also display environmental compatibility with Australian conditions.

-Under the current non-binding heads of agreement with Phytoplant, AusCann is granted exclusivity in the Australian market over certain strains of interest to it including but not limited to high yielding strains containing particular cannabis compounds of medical interest.
+Under the current heads of agreement AusCann is granted exclusivity in the Australian market over certain strains of interest to it including but not limited to high yielding strains containing particular cannabis compounds of medical interest.
 AusCann is also granted exclusivity in the Australian market for any relevant intellectual property and know-how in terms of extraction protocols that Phytoplant has developed.